dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

     here.
   - our `apx` is actually `apx` + `ap`  on page 3-151 (so 3 bits in total).
+  - note: the pa and va are a bit weird.  we divide them by 1MB to get the sector number, but they might have been a different size.  this is fine for today, but later on if you use this routine you'd probably want a different approach.

 As the final part, implement the print for the lockdown entries.
 Mine is something like: